aibolem/RAMDanceToolkitwiki/RAM-API-Reference-Core.md

 ##### bool ramNode::operator==(const ramNode &arr)

-Return true if the right hand side ramNode is same to left hand side.
+Return true if the right-hand side ramNode is the same as the left-hand side ramNode.

 ---

 ##### bool ramNode::operator!=(const ramNode &arr)

-Return true if the right hand side ramNode is not same to left hand side.
+Return true if the right-hand side ramNode is not the same as the left-hand side ramNode.

 ---

 ##### ramNode ramNode::operator+(const ramNode &arr)

-Returns ramNode which has synthesized global position.
+Returns a ramNode with synthesized global position.

 ---

 ##### ramNode& ramNode::operator+=(const ramNode &arr)

-Returns self which has synthesized global position.
+Returns self with synthesized global position.

 ---

 ##### ramNode ramNode::operator-(const ramNode &arr)

-Returns ramNode which has synthesized global position.
+Returns a ramNode with synthesized global position.

 ---

 ##### ramNode& ramNode::operator-=(const ramNode &arr)

-Returns self which has synthesized global position.
+Returns self with synthesized global position.

 ---